 Search

-A seemingly innocent conversation between you or your office staff and a Comptrollership and Compliance Unit auditor could get you into serious trouble.
+A seemingly innocent conversation between you or your office staff and a Comptrollership and Compliance Unit (CCU) auditor could get you into serious trouble.

 It is not unusual to hear a physician audit has been expanded resulting in a demand for repayment of a large sum of money based on information acquired during a conversation with the physician or their billing staff.
 This information has often been obtained during what appeared to be an innocent communication in which the physician or billing staff was attempting to be helpful and cooperative.